Skip to main content

 Unsecured Convertible Notes~$91 millionUnsecuredNone

 The Secured Convertible Notes represent the largest single claim against the debtor entities, with second-lien position on substantially all assets.
-The two Bridge Loans—provided in June and July 2025 as the company scrambled for liquidity—are secured by specific solar system collateral.
+The two Bridge Loans—provided in June and July 2025—are secured by specific solar system collateral.

 The majority of PosiGen's debt burden exists outside the debtor entities, in facilities secured by project company assets: